CSS-Tricks/AnythingSlider-Fx-Builder/README.markdown

 ## Change Log

+### Version 1.0.2beta
+* Fixed a bug so the builder works with IE7 and IE8

 ### Version 1.0.1beta
 * Fixed an element selector bug.
 * Added a random element to the list on startup, as an example.